tcj2001/bitunix-automated-crypto-trading/change.md

 # Change Log
+## version 3.4.1 ##
+Removed
+BOT_CONTROLS_TP_SL, making use of BOT_TRAIL_TP and BOT_TRAIL_SL instead.

+Renamed
+LOSS_PERCENTAGE to SL_PERCENTAGE
+PROFIT_PERCENTAGE to TP_PERCENTAGE
+LOSS_AMOUNT to SL_AMOUNT
+PROFIT_AMOUNT to TP_AMOUNT

+Added
+TP_ROI_PERCENTAGE_1 ROI percentage for the firts TP TP_ROI_PERCENTAGE_2 ROI percentage for the second TP TP_ROI_PERCENTAGE_3 ROI percentage for the third TP TP_QTY_PERCENTAGE_1 Quantity percentage for the first TP TP_QTY_PERCENTAGE_2 Quantity percentage for the second TP
+TP_QTY_PERCENTAGE_3 Quantity percentage for the third TP, if zero then the remaining quantity will be used for the last TP the above setting need TP_PERCENTAGE set to 0 and BOT_TRAIL_TP to False

 ## version 3.4.0 ##
-Fixed SL moved to breakeven when ROI > SL_BREAKEVEN_PERCENTAGE of PROFIT_PERCENTAGE and LOSS_PERCENTAGE < PROFIT_PERCENTAGE
+Fixed SL moved to breakeven when ROI > SL_BREAKEVEN_PERCENTAGE of TP_PERCENTAGE and SL_PERCENTAGE < TP_PERCENTAGE

 ## version 3.3.9 ##
 Added new parms